Outcomes and Results for the Sustainable Transportation Equity Project

 - Community-based transportation planning evaluations: In January 2024, UC Berkeley’s Othering and Belonging Institute published an evaluation of both STEP Planning and Capacity Building Grants and Clean Mobility Options Community Transportation Needs Assessments.
 The report, titled Advancing Equitable Community-Based Transportation Planning, includes recommendations to address programmatic issues, equity concerns, and questions raised throughout the project research activities to support improved institutional and community capacities for equitable transportation.

-- Place-based equity evaluation framework: CARB is developing a contract that includes evaluation of current STEP Implementation Grants via a recent Sustainable Communities & Climate Protection Program research solicitation.
-Researchers are using these STEP grants to develop an evaluation framework and identify performance metrics to assess the synergistic equity impacts of place-based, community-scale mobility investments during and after project implementation.
+- Place-based equity evaluation framework: In 2024, CARB entered into a contract with UC Irvine titled “Activity- and Accessibility-Based Framework for Mobility Equity Evaluation”, which includes evaluation of several current STEP Grant case studies.
+Researchers are developing an evaluation framework to assess the synergistic equity impacts of place-based, community-scale mobility investments.

 Participant Demographics